j0m0k0/Passform/readme.md

 python src/generate_passwords.py -c 100 -l 8 > my_passwords.txt
 ```

-This command uses the trained model to generate a password based on the input year "1997" and name "John".

 ## Configuration

 You are very welcome to train your own model and used the parameters to adjust the model.